 You may refer to BIRD's download page.

-- Syntax is similar to Cisco routers, people with hardware router experiences may like this
+- Syntax is similar to Cisco routers, so people with hardware router experiences may like this

 - Might be the only available option for some routing OSes (like pfSense)